-It is assumed that, this document, being a specification, only describes what functions should be (or must be) in the tool, and not how to implement these functions.
+It is assumed that this document, being a specification, only describes what functions should be (or must be) in the tool, and not how to implement these functions.
 Therefore, techniques, methods and algorithms for implementing certain functions are omitted here.

-This specification is not a survey of tool functions and does not discuss variabilities and complexities on how the tool is capable of performing.
+This specification is not a survey of tool functions and does not discuss how a tool handles variabilities and complexities in the web application.